 Resources may be reserved for different types of services and each service may in turn define different classes of services for its sessions.
 QoS reservations for sessions designated by the service provider to be of higher priority (e.g., for E911 calls) suffer a lower likelihood of blocking than normal sessions.
-The determination of what session class to assign to a session is performed by the service provider, and is a policy that is exercised by the originating Call Agent/Gate Controller complex at the time the initial session request (e.g., first stage INVITE in the case of DCS) is made.
+The determination of what session class to assign to a session is performed by the service provider, and is a policy that is exercised by the originating Call Agent/Gate Controller complex at the time the initial session request.